John-Akech/country-explorer/README.md

 Country Explorer App 🌍✈️

 Welcome to the Country Explorer App!
 This app is your gateway to discovering fascinating information about countries worldwide.
-Whether you're planning a trip, conducting research, or simply exploring out of curiosity, the Country Explorer App puts essential details like geography, population, languages, and more at your fingertips.
+Whether you are planning a trip, conducting research, or simply exploring out of curiosity, the Country Explorer App puts essential details like geography, population, languages, and more at your fingertips.

 Features